adrienlaws/meridian59-admin-docs/README.md

-### use xlat to create new content
+### Use xlat to create new content
 open blakston.khd and look for the xlat list.  they'll say stuff like XLAT_GRAY_TO_??? or XLAT_BLUE_TO_??? so you just look at the thing you're trying to recolor and make sure the color shown matches the graphic you're trying to recolor

 and if an object has, say, both blue and red bits and you want to recolor both, there's a way to get a combined value:

-send o 0 EncodeTwoColorXlat color1 int AAA color2 int BBB
+`send o 0 EncodeTwoColorXlat color1 int AAA color2 int BBB`

 #### code version
 ```